 REPUBLIC P-43A LANCER: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 11 meters 36 feet wing area 20.81 sq_meters 224 sq_feet length 8.67 meters 28 feet 6 inches height 4.27 meters 14 feet empty weight 2,600 kilograms 5,730 pounds loaded weight 3,540 kilograms 7,800 pounds max speed at altitude 575 KPH 355 MPH / 310 KT service ceiling 26,000 meters 26,000 feet range 1,290 kilometers 800 MI / 695 NMI _____________________ _________________ _______________________

 Including the thirteen YP-43As, a total of 272 P-43s of all types was delivered by the time of the last delivery in March 1942.
 The ultimate fate of all these aircraft is a bit fuzzy, mostly because the "Lancer", as it was known, was so forgettable.
-At least 51 did make it to China and some served with Claire Chennault's American Volunteer Group, the "Flying Tigers", but the turbocharger and the self-sealing tanks were unreliable and the type was not used much.
+At least 51 did make it to China and some served with Claire Chennault's American Volunteer Group, the "Flying Tigers", but the turbocharger and the self-sealing tanks proved unreliable.
+The Lancer, in short, was a dog.

 Most of the rest were converted into photo-reconnaissance aircraft, and a handful of these photo-reconnaissance Lancers were provided to Australia.
 These aircraft appear to have been given designations such as "P-43B", "P-43C", and "P-43D", with all then redesignated "RP-43" (where the "R" stood for "restricted from combat") in the fall of 1942, but the details are both unclear and uninteresting.
 The type saw little combat in any capacity.
 The P-43's only real significance was as a stepping stone to something better, and a way of keeping Republic's production lines going until they could deliver the new XP-47B.